 Initial testing for uncommon factor deficiencies involves testing for PT, PTT, and fibrinogen.
 Consider a PT/PTT 1:1 mixing study if the PT and/or PTT are prolonged.
 (If PTT is prolonged in a hospitalized patient, consider the possibility of heparin presence.)
 If the mixing study demonstrates correction of the abnormal result, a factor deficiency is likely.
 Testing should be based on bleeding history and the pattern of PT and PTT studies.
 If no abnormal bleeding history is present, test for the following deficiencies, which are not associated with bleeding: prekallikrein and high-molecular-weight kininogen (HMWK).
 If an abnormal bleeding history is present, focus on disorders associated with bleeding.
 Refer to the Expected Laboratory Result for Factor Deficiency Associated with History of Abnormal Bleeding table.

 In patients with abnormal PT and/or PTT, if a mixing study does not demonstrate correction of the abnormal result, a coagulation factor inhibitor/antibody may be present, causing the abnormal clotting time.
-Test for acquired coagulation factor deficiencies caused by an inhibitor (based on pattern of PT and PTT studies).
+Test for acquired coagulation factor deficiencies caused by an inhibitor (based on the pattern of PT and PTT studies).
 Bethesda assays can also be performed to confirm and titer coagulation factor inhibitors.
 Note that lupus anticoagulants can demonstrate this pattern (abnormal PT and/or PTT and no correction with mixing study) but are typically not associated with clinical bleeding.
 Deficiencies in prekallikrein and HMWK are associated with a prolonged PTT but no bleeding history.
-Correlate with the medication history (especially anticoagulant medications) and refer to the Anticoagulants and Possible Coagulation Test Interferences table for possible drug interference with the tests.
+Correlate findings with the medication history (particulary any anticoagulant medications), and refer to the Anticoagulants and Possible Coagulation Test Interferences table for possible drug interference with the tests.

 FXIII Deficiency Testing